SomethingWasWrong-David/Minecraft-Panorama-Collection/README.md

 Panoramas Source：[Minecraft Wiki](https://minecraft.wiki/w/Panorama)

-Attention:With the exception of Nether Update, which did not appear in Education Edition, subsequent updates of Education Edition have the same Panoramas as Java Edition and Bedrock Edition, but it have been adjusted to add Education Edition features.
+Attention: The PanoramaEducation Edition have the same Panoramas as Java Edition and Bedrock Edition, but it have been adjusted to add Education Edition features.
 ---------------------------------------
 Progress

-Multi-Edition
+Java and Bedrock Edition
 - [ ] Nether Update
 - [ ] Caves & Cliffs: Part I
 - [ ] Caves & Cliffs: Part II